-Here is a great list of Southern California Museums to put on your bucket list.
-SoCal is home to some of the finest museums in the United States.
+Here is a list of Southern California Museums to put on your bucket list.
+SoCal is home to some of the most extraordinary museums in the United States.
 Automotive, Aerospace, California History, Natural History plus unique museums you will only find in the Golden State.
-Museums are affordable, interesting and fun.

-If you love trains the Orange Empire Railway Museum is the perfect day trip destination for you.
-Located in Perris, California the railroad museum was founded in 1956 at the Pinacate Station as the “Orange Empire Trolley Museum.”
-Many of the locomotives on display were rescued from scrap yards after serving their everyday duties.
-They along with historic trolley cars have been brought out of retirement and restored for train fans to enjoy.
+If you love trains, the Orange Empire Railway Museum is the perfect day trip destination for you.
+Located in Perris, California, the railroad museum was founded in 1956 at the Pinacate Station as the “Orange Empire Trolley Museum.”
+Many of the locomotives on display came from scrap yards after serving their everyday duties.
+They, along with historic trolley cars, have been brought out of retirement and restored for train fans to enjoy.

-Pacific Southwest Railway Museum is located on the grounds of what used to be Camp Lockett.
+Pacific Southwest Railway Museum is on the grounds of what used to be Camp Lockett.
 The gymnasium building of the camp is now the Pacific Southwest Railway Museum car shop.
-On the grounds, you will find numerous pieces of railroad equipment in various stages of repair from passenger cars to locomotives and everything in between.
+On the property, you will find numerous pieces of railroad equipment in various stages of repair, from passenger cars to locomotives and everything in between.
 Train excursions run on weekends.

 South Coast Railroad Museum.

-South Coast Railroad Museum is located in a1901 Southern Pacific Railroad Depot.
+South Coast Railroad Museum housed inside a 1901 Southern Pacific Railroad Depot.
 A miniature-train and handcar rides are the museum’s most popular visitor attractions.
 The Goleta Short Line miniature train ride operates year-round on weekends.

-The Seal Beach Red Car Museum is located aboard Car No. 1734, a restored Pacific Electric Railway car on the corner of Main and Electric.
-The museum is a rare and unique glimpse into the mass transit system that once served southern California using streetcars.
-The interior of this car houses historical artifacts and is open to the public.
-Admission is free and you can visit this little museum every second and fourth Saturday of the month between noon and 3 pm.
+You can find the Seal Beach Red Car Museum inside Car No. 1734, a restored Pacific Electric Railway car on the corner of Main and Electric.
+The museum is a rare and unique glimpse into the mass transit system that once served Southern California using streetcars.
+The interior of this car houses historical artifacts and is open to the public every second and fourth Saturday of the month between noon and 3 pm.

-Housed in a turn of the century railway depot the little museum is the cornerstone of a community park.
-Featuring A small but interesting collection of rolling stock is on the property including a Union Pacific caboose, Santa Fe caboose, boxcar, oil tank car, and the pride of the museum a 1902 Baldwin steam locomotive.
-Inside the train depot, there is a collection of railway artifacts including conductor hats, railroad lanterns, railroad spikes, clocks, whistles, and photographs.
+Housed in a turn of the century railway depot, the little museum is the cornerstone of a community park.
+Featuring A small but impressive collection of rolling stock is on the property, including a Union Pacific caboose, Santa Fe caboose, boxcar, oil tank car, and the pride of the museum a 1902 Baldwin steam locomotive.
+Inside the train depot, there is a collection of railway artifacts, including conductor hats, railroad lanterns, railroad spikes, clocks, whistles, and photographs.

-Inside the 22,000-square-foot museum two-story structure planes that are on display range from replicas of a Wright Flyer to a single-seat BD-5 microjet featured in the opening scenes of the James Bond movie “Octopussy.”
-There is also replica Lockheed Vega like the one flown by aviation legend Amelia Earhart, a Lockheed T-33, and a Boeing 727 cockpit exhibit.
+Inside the 22,000-square-foot museum, two-story structure planes that are on display range from replicas of a Wright Flyer to a single-seat BD-5 microjet featured in the opening scenes of the James Bond movie “Octopussy.”
+There is also a replica Lockheed plane like the one flown by aviation legend Amelia Earhart, a Lockheed T-33, and a Boeing 727 cockpit exhibit.

-Palm Springs Air Museum is home to one of the nation’s largest collection of World War II flying aircraft that are all displayed in modern, climate-controlled hangars.
-Over 30 fighters and bombers are in the collection including a P-51 mustang, a Lockheed Shooting Star, a Spitfire, and even the famous F-14 Tomcat, many of which are available for special events where visitors can take a seat in the cockpit for a once in a lifetime experience.
+Palm Springs Air Museum is home to one of the nation’s most extensive collection of World War II flying aircraft that are all displayed in modern, climate-controlled hangars.
+Over 30 fighters and bombers are in the group, including a P-51 Mustang, a Lockheed Shooting Star, a Spitfire, and even the famous F-14 Tomcat, many of which are available for special events where visitors can take a seat in the cockpit for a once in a lifetime experience.

-Yanks Air Museum is perfect for those that can’t enough of those magnificent men and their flying machines.
-Over 200 historic aircraft from the early days of flight to modern day aircraft are on display here.
-The west hanger houses 37 aircraft, several vehicles, military armament, and aviation memorabilia covering a time span of 1903-1931 and consists of a 1918 Curtiss JN-4d “Jenny”, North American Mitchell III B-25, and a pair of P-51 Mustangs.
+Yanks Air Museum is perfect for those that can’t get enough of those magnificent men and their flying machines.
+Over 200 historic aircraft from the early days of flight to modern-day aircraft are on display here.
+The west hanger houses 37 aircraft, several vehicles, military armament, and aviation memorabilia covering a period of 1903-1931.
+It consists of a 1918 Curtiss JN-4d “Jenny,” North American Mitchell III B-25, and a pair of P-51 Mustangs.

 March Field Air Museum serves as home to over 70 historic aircraft and many inside displays relating to the history of March Field, now known as March Air Reserve Base.
-Inside the museum hanger, you will find vintage aircraft and displays relating to the history of military aircraft.
-Outside you will find a vast collection including the famous record breaking Lockheed SR-71 “Blackbird” and a B-29 Super fortress.
+Inside the museum hanger, you will find vintage aircraft and exhibits relating to the history of military aviation.
+Outside you will find a vast collection including the famous record-breaking Lockheed SR-71 “Blackbird” and a B-29 Super fortress.

 This 28,500-square-foot museum is well curated and is pretty much the king of drag racing history with an incredible collection of cars.
 From nostalgic drag racers, street rods, vintage gassers, funny cars, and even a dozen or so motorcycles.

-The Automobile Driving Museum has a remarkable, rotating collection of nearly 150 classic, antique and historic cars, all with their retro color schemes, snazzy hood ornaments.
-On Sundays, guests are given a rare opportunity to take a drive in a piece of history, as they are whisked around in a pristine classic car.
+The Automobile Driving Museum has a remarkable, rotating collection of nearly 150 classic, antique and historic cars, all with their retro color schemes, attractive hood ornaments.
+On Sundays, guests can take a drive in a piece of history, as they are whisked around in a pristine classic car.

-The main museum is single level building that contains mostly rare, beautifully restored automobiles from the 20s and 30s.
-You will find a few Ford, Dodges, and Chevy’s, but this collection is more about the luxury cars.
-There is also a massive collection of hood ornaments, and large library available for automotive research.
+The main museum is a single level building that contains mostly rare, beautifully restored automobiles from the 20s and 30s.
+You will find a few Ford, Dodges, and Chevy’s, but this collection is more about luxury cars.
+There is also a massive collection of hood ornaments, and an extensive library available for automotive research.

-Located in San Pedro California the USS Iowa is a floating maritime museum.
+Located in San Pedro, California, the USS Iowa is a floating naval museum.
 Self-guided tours let visitors explore seven decks of this massive ship.
-One of the many highlights of this trip is the huge 16-inch big guns located on the main deck.
+One of the many highlights of this trip is the enormous 16-inch big guns located on the main floor.

-The Hollywood Museum is located in the Max Factor building, a four-story structure that was home the make-up artist Max Factor.
-It is within the private salons that Marilyn Monroe became a blonde and Lucille Ball got her famous red locks.
+The Hollywood Museum in the Max Factor building, a four-story structure that was home to the make-up artist Max Factor.
+It is within the private salons that Marilyn Monroe became a blonde, and Lucille Ball got her famous red locks.

-Artist Noah Purifoy (1917-2004) moved to the desert to escape because Los Angeles was just too expensive to live in.
+Artist Noah Purifoy (1917-2004) moved to the desert to escape the hustle and bustle of Los Angeles.
 He spent the last 15 years of his life creating amazing sculptures, buildings, and artwork out of recycled material.

 Heritage Square Museum is located alongside the concrete banks of the Los Angeles River in downtown LA.
 The museum houses a collection of structures from the late 1800s that were saved from demolition and moved to Heritage Square.

 Adamson House Museum ranks among some of the most magnificent homes in California—a mini Hearst Castle, Los Angeles style on Malibu Beach.
-The home is located on a sandy lagoon that sits adjacent to Surfrider Beach, and Malibu Lagoon, as well as the Malibu bird sanctuary.
+The museum is adjacent to a sandy lagoon on Surfrider Beach and Malibu Lagoon, as well as the Malibu bird sanctuary.

 Natural History Museums

-Many of the artifacts on display were unearthed when nearby Diamond Valley Lake (the largest man-made reservoir in Southern California) was under construction.
+Many of the artifacts on display were discovered when nearby Diamond Valley Lake (the largest human-made reservoir in Southern California) was under construction.
 The main attractions are life-size recreations of mammoths and mastodons feature in the main hall.